Chemical Reactions: Balancing Equations and Reaction Types

 In a redox reaction, electrons are transferred from one substance to another.
 This changes the oxidation number (charge bookkeeping) of the atoms involved.

-If this feels shaky, connect it back to Unit 03 · Atomic Structure.
+If you are confused here, connect it back to Unit 03 · Atomic Structure.
 Redox is really about what happens when atoms gain or lose control of electrons during a reaction.

 - Oxidation = losing electrons → oxidation number increases